 Along with this impressive use of the open air stage, it was the detailed touches of tradition and the undertone of trench warfare that charmed us: fish are swishing pyjamas, mermaids have gas mask faces and below the action below the stage elegantly echoes trenches.

 The flying is a feat to behold: soldiers, climbing up and sown scaffolding pillars, balance the weight the actors soaring across the sky.
-The puppetry is top-notch.
-If there we some little ones disappointed not to have seen a real fairy, an endearing and obnoxious Tinkerbell, crafted from gas lamps and brought to life with gusto by a pupeteer, will have quickly won them over.
+And if there we some little ones disappointed not to have seen a real fairy, an endearing and obnoxious Tinkerbell, crafted from gas lamps and brought to life with gusto by puppeteer Elisa De Grey will have quickly won them over.

-Acting across the board is full of fun and energy.
-Hiran Abeysekera’s Peter Pan combines sprightly imp with a dash of droll humour.
-The lost boys capture the cadences of children without verging into parody (we particularly liked Eben Figueiredo’s over-excited and hilarious Tootles).
-Beverly Rudd’s Smee was the children’s favourite.
+Sam Angell's Pan is full of impish energy and the Lost Boys capture career around the stage with a child-like lollop.
+Caroline Deyga's Smee was the children’s favourite.
 The pirates hold enough peril to grip but won’t give the children nightmares.
 And an army officer Captain Hook meets his toothy end in a spectacular feat of staging.

 Instead of trying to reconcile the jarring maternal fixation of J.M Barrie’s original, this interpretation plays it up: a jocular Smee makes a groupie banner begging ‘Wendy, be my mother’, and a dislocated Mrs Darling haunts the stage with mournful song.